 The Scottish Government throughout this pandemic have provided guidelines, advice and restrictions to help protect us all through these unprecedented times.
 We also appreciate that they have clearly recognised the importance and value of outdoor exercise at this time as a vital tool for good mental and physical health.
 We, as a community of mountain bikers, have largely all played our part by following the appropriate guidance to help prevent the spread of the virus.

-Maximum 2 People from 2 Households: When you ride you are only permitted to ride with one other person from a different household.
-So, 2 people from 2 households is the maximum permitted on any ride.
-If you are running an ‘organised sport’ session for under 12's you may have slightly larger numbers, see the guidance from our colleagues at Scottish Cycling for more information – do not consider this a loophole and all groups should consider whether it is safe and beneficial to run sessions at this time.
+If you are running an ‘organised sport’ session you may have slightly larger numbers, see the guidance from our colleagues at Scottish Cycling for more information – do not consider this a loophole and all groups should consider whether it is safe and beneficial to run sessions at this time.

 • #ThinkWinter – there is a temptation to consider your local rides to be safer as you will be more familiar with the terrain.
 Be aware though that if anything goes wrong there is a higher risk due to the colder days and lack of daylight.